A Training-Free Style-aligned Image Generation with Scale-wise Autoregressive Model: Method

-where the updated $\mathbf{V}_s$ serves as the input to the cross-attention module $M_{CA}(\cdot)$.
 The interpolation weight \( \alpha_s \) is dynamically adjusted using a non-linear decreasing schedule function \( f_{sc} \), inspired by the concave increasing trend observed during the mid-stage (steps 3–7) of the style-content similarity graph in \figref{fig:analys}, which follows an overall S-curve pattern.
-This function promotes stronger style injection during the mid-stage, while gradually reducing its influence in later steps to allow for natural content refinement.
+This design encourages stronger style injection at the beginning of the mid-stage—when global style attributes are still forming—and gradually weakens it toward the later steps, allowing content features to stabilize and refine naturally.
 The schedule function is defined as:

 where $r$ denotes the decay rate of the schedule function.
 This style injection process promotes style consistency across the image set while preserving the unique content of each individual image.